dereuromark/cakephp-ide-helper/README.md

 Supports code completion help for:
 - Behaviors (property access on the BehaviorRegistry)

+Supports better IDE usage with Illuminator tasks to enhance existing code
+- EntityFieldTask adds all entity fields as class constants for easier usage in IDEs

 ### IDE support
 This plugin is supposed to work with ANY IDE that supports annotations and code completion.
 IDEs tested so far for 100% compatibility: